 Sportsbooks That May Come To Tennessee

 William Hill is another major operator with online sportsbooks in a number of regulated markets.
 Tennessee presents a great opportunity for William Hill to launch an online-only offering.

 PointsBet has been rising through the ranks of the sports betting world to become a true contender.
 Its presence in newly legalized states like Illinois and Colorado bodes well for a possible Tennessee launch.

 Tennessee Online Sports Betting Apps

 The possibilities in Tennessee are virtually limitless thanks to the state’s online-only sports betting law.
-Here is a list of TN sports betting apps likely to launch in 2020/2021.
+Here is a list of TN sports betting apps likely to launch by early 2021.